rust-lang/rust/text/0000-projections-lifetimes-and-wf.md

 **Inherent impls.** In an inherent impl, we can assume that the self type is well-formed, but otherwise check the methods as if they were normal functions.
+We must check that all items are well-formed, along with the where clauses declared on the impl.

 **Trait declarations.** Trait declarations (and defaults) are checked in the same fashion as impls, except that there are no implied bounds from the impl header.
+We must check that all items are well-formed, along with the where clauses declared on the trait.

 **Type aliases.** Type aliases are currently not checked for WF, since they are considered transparent to type-checking.
 It's not clear that